 After we were all done making the butter and with our papers, we went around the room asking if they like the butter or not and we created an anchor chart to graph our findings.
 It was a majority yes in our class.

-You can download the free printable below.
+You can download the free printable by clicking the green box below.

 I hope your students enjoy this fun hands-on activity.

 Leave a Reply